Bentonia, MS 1993

 Frank Clark stands behind a bottle tree in his front yard in Union Church, MS. Once a common site in the Southern landscape, the bottle tree's origins go back to the 9th century Congo where hand-blown glass was hung on huts and trees as a talisman against evil.
 The practice consists of removing the foliage from a tree (preferably a cedar because all the branches point heavenward) and placing the tree in the yard of the house.
 The bare branches are then covered with colorful glass bottles that attract any evil spirit that may be lurking near the house.
 The spirit becomes mesmerized by the play of sunlight through the colorful glass and becomes trapped inside the bottle.
 When the wind blows past them, the moans of ensnared spirits can be heard whistling on the breeze.

 Floyd Hollman and Leona pick cotton with traditional 9-foot sacks on Hollman's farm in Abbeville, MS. The introduction of the mechanical cotton picker in the 1940's marked the end of an era in American society.
-Many African-Americans, no longer needed for large-scale hand-picked cotton farming, left Mississippi in search of opportunity in the North.
-Today, only a handful of farmers still harvest cotton in the manner of their slave and sharecropper ancestors.
-Octagenarian Floyd Hollman owns his own land and still hand-picks at least part of his crop every year to keep his stamina up.
-"I used to be able to pick over 300 pounds of cotton a day" says Hollman, "But now I can only get about 100 pounds."
+Many African-Americans, no longer needed for large-scale hand-picked cotton farming, left Mississippi in search of opportunity in the North. by the mid-1990's, only a handful of farmers were harvesting cotton in the manner of their slave and sharecropper ancestors.
+Octagenarian Floyd Hollman owned his own land and still hand-picked at least part of his crop every year to keep his stamina up.
+"I used to be able to pick over 300 pounds of cotton a day" said Hollman, "But now I can only get about 100 pounds."